Ziko-SA/fluffy-octo-winner/README.md

 ### **Step 2: Push the Docker image to ECR**

 Push the Docker image to ECR using the push commands on the console:
+Just copy past the steps one by one

 ```
  $ docker push <ecr_repo_uri>:<tag>